The Perils of ÔPerilÕ

 which suggests that she is really brainy, too.
 From JonXÕs review, Astro

-Girl I seems to be
+Girl I seemed to be

 the best bullets-and-boobs footage ever; in other clips, a bullet flattens